PaperMC/Paper/CONTRIBUTING.md

 1. Make your change while at HEAD;
 1. Make a temporary commit.
 You don't need to make a message for this;
-1. Type `git rebase -i upstream/upstream`, move (cut) your temporary commit and move it under the line of the patch you wish to modify;
+1. Type `git rebase -i base`, move (cut) your temporary commit and move it under the line of the patch you wish to modify;
 1. Change the `pick` to the appropriate action:
    1. `f`/`fixup`: Merge your changes into the patch without touching the message.
    1. `s`/`squash`: Merge your changes into the patch and use your commit message and subject.
-1. Type `./paper rebuild` in the root directory;
+1. Type `./gradlew rebuildPatches` in the root directory;
    - This will modify the appropriate patches based on your commits.
 1. PR your modified patch file(s) back to this repository.